awsdocs/aws-codebuild-user-guide/doc_source/test-permissions.md

 ## Create a role for test reports<a name="test-permissions-required"></a>

 To run a test report, and to update a project to include test reports, your IAM role requires the following permissions\.
 These permissions are included in the predefined AWS managed policies\.
 If you want to add test reporting to an existing build project, you must add these permissions yourself\.
 + `CreateReportGroup`
 + `CreateReport`
 + `UpdateReport`
 + `BatchPutTestCases`

+To run a code coverage report, your IAM role must also include the `BatchPutCodeCoverages` permission\.

 **Note**
- `BatchPutTestCases`, `CreateReport`, and `UpdateReport` are not public permissions\.
+`BatchPutTestCases`, `CreateReport`, `UpdateReport`, and `BatchPutCodeCoverages` are not public permissions\.
 You cannot call a corresponding AWS CLI command or SDK method for these permissions\.

 To make sure you have these permissions, you can attach the following policy to your IAM role:

 ```
 {